 - Ventralex ST Hernia Mesh

-If doctors used Ethicon Physiomesh or any other type of hernia mesh mentioned above and you suffered complications, our defective medical device lawyers may be able to file a hernia mesh lawsuit to pursue compensation for damages caused by your injuries.
+If doctors used Ethicon Physiomesh or any other type of hernia mesh mentioned above and you suffered complications, our Cincinnati lawyers may be able to file a hernia mesh lawsuit to pursue compensation for damages caused by your injuries.

 HERNIA MESH SIDE EFFECTS AND COMPLICATIONS